 Customer support can be time-consuming.
-If the calls you’re getting are relentless, it might be a good idea to designate a separate staff for this particular task.
-It keeps the brand-customer relationship smooth.
+If the calls you’re getting are relentless, it might be a good idea to designate a separate staff member or hire for this particular task.
+It keeps the brand/customer relationship positive and healthy.

-When you send buyers a confirmation mail, attach a link that directs them to your customer support portal or helpline.
-Let them know that you’re there to clear any queries or assist them with the process.
-It gives them the idea that they can expect service at a more personal level.
-This is in contrast to Amazon’s existing customer support, which might not be as deeply involved as your brand can be.
+When you send buyers a confirmation email, attach a link that directs them to your customer support portal or help line.
+Let them know that you’re there to clear any queries or assist them with issues.
+It gives them confidence that they can expect proactive customer service at a more personal level.
+This may contrast with Amazon’s existing customer support, which might not be as deeply involved as your brand could be.

 Referral programs are a great way to boost customers.
-It’s an incentive to get buyers talking about your product, relating their own experience with your brand to friends and family, in exchange for special discounts and offers.
+There are incentives to get buyers talking about your product, relating their own experience with your brand to friends and family, in exchange for special discounts and offers.